Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 \subsubsection{Multi-Perspective Alignment}

-To enable the robot to identify the object intent object, multi-perspective alignment between the human and robot perspectives is required.
+To enable the robot to identify intent, multi-perspective alignment between the human and robot perspectives is required.
 Previous feature-based voting alignment \cite{lai2025famhrifoundationmodelassistedmultimodal, tay2025intent} often fails due to insufficient matching of object features and misdetection of ArUco markers.
-As shown in Fig. \ref{association}, we propose an optimal matching based method.
-We first perform feature matching using LightGlue \cite{Lindenberger_2023_ICCV} (most matched points are from the background) and estimate the ego-RGB camera pose via Perspective-n-Point (PnP).
-Using this pose, 3D object point clouds (from Sec. \ref{Object Level Pointcloud Association}) are projected into the ego-RGB image to obtain normalized projected bounding boxes $b^p_m=[\frac{{x_m}}{W} , \frac{{y_m}}{H}, \frac{{w_m}}{W}, \frac{{h_m}}{H}]$, where $W$, $H$ represent the width and height of the ego-RGB image.
-With normalized detected boxes $b^d_n$ from Sec. \ref{Human Perspective Scene Observation}, we define the cost:
+As shown in Fig. \ref{association}, we propose an optimal matching-based method.
+We first perform feature matching using LightGlue \cite{Lindenberger_2023_ICCV} and estimate the ego-RGB camera pose via Perspective-n-Point (PnP).
+Using this pose, 3D object point clouds (from Sec. \ref{Object Level Pointcloud Association}) are projected into the ego-RGB image to obtain normalized projected bounding boxes $b^p_m=[\frac{{x_m}}{W}, \frac{{y_m}}{H}, \frac{{w_m}}{W}, \frac{{h_m}}{H}]$, where $W$, $H$ represent the width and height of the ego-RGB image.
+With normalized detected boxes $b^d_n$ from Sec. \ref{Human Perspective Scene Observation}, We define the cost:

 where $m$ and $n$ represent the index of the bounding box.
-To ensure reliable associations, candidate pairs are pre-filtered using an IoU threshold (IoU $>$ 0.6) \cite{10128836}.
 The Hungarian algorithm is applied to obtain optimal object correspondence with minimal $L$.
 To ensure real-time performance, multi-view alignment is only performed at the start of interaction (first frame) and when new objects appear.
 For failure treatment, please refer to Sec. \ref{Human-Robot Interaction}.